This site requires a more recent version of Adobe Flash Player to function properly.

 Some of its potential competitors are SOFAR S.p.A., Eterne, Titan Medical, Hitachi, Olympus, Mazor Robotics.

 da Vinci Surgical Systems and the accompanying Instruments and Accessories are the major sources of revenue for the company.
-This is due largely to the following factors:
+Largely due to the following factors:

 Advantages to patients